samuelvisscher/wallet/README.md

 ## Run IKO node (test mode)

-Run a node with test data.
-10 kitties.
+Run a node with test data and 10 kitties.

 ```bash
 iko \